 The Glass Classroom

-The classroom was tucked inside the Palace of Education and Social Economy, 1 of 11 massive exhibit palaces in the sprawling, 635-acre fair.
-Three of the room’s walls had extensive glass windows, inviting visitors to watch the goings-on inside.
+The “Glass Classroom” was tucked inside the Palace of Education and Social Economy, 1 of 11 massive exhibit palaces in the sprawling, 635-acre fair.
+Three of the room’s walls had extensive windows, inviting visitors to watch the goings-on inside.

 The students had an equally good view of the spectators, but they diligently attended to their work, giving rise to admiring reports about their powers of concentration.
-They ranged in age from 2 ½ to 6, and had been chosen from a pool of several thousand applicants.
-At Maria Montessori’s insistence, only children without prior schooling were eligible for the class.
+The children ranged in age from 2 ½ to 6 and had been chosen from a pool of several thousand applicants.
+At Dr. Maria Montessori’s insistence, only children without prior experience at school were eligible for the class.

-The distinctive Montessori learning materials were in good supply, and on the first day of class Dr. Montessori herself guided a boy working with cylinders.
-But the job of lead teacher fell to Helen Parkhurst, Dr. Montessori’s star pupil and a renowned American educator in her own right.
+The job of lead teacher—who Dr. Montessori claimed should be a guide, rather than an authority figure—fell to Helen Parkhurst, Dr. Montessori’s star pupil and a renowned American educator in her own right.
 Parkhurst later founded the progressive Dalton School in New York City and developed the acclaimed Dalton Laboratory Plan for secondary education, both inspired by Montessori philosophy and practice.